Welcome to August, ya’ll!

 Reflection: Where do you see your journey interwoven within these four paths?
 Choose one path and learn as much as you can about it this week.
 Try to find sources that are from an Eastern point of view, and see if you can find any in relation to the teachings of the Gita.

 I hope you can see by now that the history of yoga is vast.
 At times, it seems like the texts are endless!
 This is what makes the teachings so fascinating.
-I chose to particularly focus on the four branches of yoga mentioned in the Bhagavad Gita because (1) the Gita is most notable with Western practitioners (myself included) and (2) in a way, it tends to lead us to modern day yoga.
+I chose to particularly focus on the four branches of yoga mentioned in the Bhagavad Gita because of the text’s notability, but more so because it doesn’t mention anything about fancy poses.
+You see, the Gita was written during a time far before the thousands of asanas we glorify in modern day.

 Beyond the Gita’s four paths, there has been mention of several others.
 The Upanishads make mention of this, with some overlap to where we’re headed this month.
 This article from Classic Studies On Yoga illustrates this perfectly.